apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.md

 ### Prerequisites

-* Java 17 JDK or later (Turbine 6.0 and later), before Java 8
+* Java 17 JDK or later (Turbine 7.0 and later)
 * [MySQL](https://www.mysql.com/) - Database Server or [Docker] (https://docs.docker.com/get-docker/)
 * [Maven](https://maven.apache.org/) - Dependency Management

-You should have Java 11 or later installed.
+You should have Java 17 or later installed.
 The archetype sets up a new application using MySQL as the default database store.
-However, you can adjust this to use any database supported by Apache Torque 5.x.
+However, you can adjust this to use any database supported by Apache Torque 7.x.
 If not using Docker, you should therefore be at least have a database instance where you have access rights to create a new database schema and populate it with the tables the application generates.
-Finally, this is a maven archetype, so of course you should install a local version of Maven (tested with 3.8.3).
+Finally, this is a maven archetype, so of course you should install a local version of Maven (tested with 3.9.6).

 ## About this archetype